rawaaqaffaf/BudgetingApp/README.md

 5. Check that all categories added in the budget tab, are showing on the pie chart on the Reports tab.

 9. close the tab.
 10. Move to the chart tab.
 11.Check of the ammuont added by you is showing in the pie chart

+ # How to run the test cases?
+ 1. Clone the reposotiry to your local machine.
+ 2. change the directory to your local cloned folder.
+ 3.open a command line interface.
+ 4.make sure you are on the root directory of the folder cloned.
+ 5.run npm run test.

+ All tests will be run for you!